 Lateral flow tests are designed to find cases in those who have coronavirus but who aren't displaying symptoms.
 They work by swabbing your throat near your tonsils and nose.
 You get a result in 30 minutes.

 These tests are best at detecting coronavirus when the virus is most infectious and may not detect cases in the early days of infection or where a test hasn't been performed correctly.
-Therefore, they should not be used as a test to rule out coronavirus and are not a 'free pass' to stop following all the current guidance to protect yourself and those around you.
+Therefore, they should not be used as a test to rule out coronavirus and to stop following the guidance to protect yourself and those around you.

 How to get lateral flow test kits